Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 1. Broccoli

-Broccoli and alyssum might seem like a good match but they compete for the same nutrients, leading to poorer yields for both.
+Broccoli and alyssum might seem like a good match but they compete for the same nutrients.
+This will usually lead to both underperforming or simply not growing at all.

 Why Broccoli is a Problem

-Nutrient Competition: Both broccoli and alyssum are heavy feeders, particularly in nitrogen.
-Planting them together means they will compete for these essential nutrients and leave both plants struggling to get what they need.
+Nutrient Competition: Both broccoli and alyssum are heavy feeders.
+They particularly need nitrogen.
+Planting them together means they will compete for the same nutrients and the result is both plants struggle to get what they need.

 Pest Attraction: Broccoli attracts pests like aphids and cabbage worms.
-These pests not only damage broccoli but can also spread to alyssum, causing additional problems.
+These can damage broccoli and also spread to alyssum which will cause even more problems.

 2. Marigolds

-Marigolds are known for their pest-repelling properties, but they can be too competitive for alyssum.
+Marigolds are known for keeping pests away.
+Which makes them a popular and good choice for gardens.
+But they can be too competitive for planting with alyssum.

 Why Marigolds are a Problem:

-Nutrient Competition: Marigolds are heavy feeders and can compete with alyssum for essential nutrients, particularly nitrogen.
-This can leave alyssum struggling to get the nutrients it needs.
+Nutrient Competition: Marigolds are heavy feeders and can compete with alyssum for the nutrients they need, nitrogen again being the most sought after.
+This will leave your alyssum struggling to get the nutrients it needs.

 3. Tomatoes